-Having spent many years both in industry and academia developing organic and thin film LEDs, photovoltaics and FETs, we know how long it takes to develop a reliable and efficient device fabrication and testing process.
-As such, we have developed packages of products and services to enable researchers to jump-start their organic electronics or materials research development program.
+With decades of academic and industrial experience in developing organic and thin-film LEDs, photovoltaics, and FETs, we know how long it takes to establish a reliable and efficient device fabrication and testing process.
+As such, we have developed coherent packages of products and services - enabling researchers to jump-start their organic electronics development program

 Meet the Ossila Team